-Angel investment has long been the lifeblood of early-stage innovation, and in 2025, HealthTech is one of the most dynamic and promising sectors for both founders and investors.
-With digital health startups collectively raising $1.5 billion in early-stage funding over the past year alone, investor confidence in HealthTech remains robust, even as broader venture markets cool.
+Angel investment has long been the lifeblood of early-stage innovation, and HealthTech is now one of the most dynamic sectors for both founders and investors.
+Digital health startups have collectively raised around $1.5 billion in early-stage funding over the past year, showing that investor confidence remains strong even as broader venture markets cool.

-But what should founders and new angels expect from this unique funding landscape?
+So what should founders and new angels actually expect from this funding environment?

-This article unpacks the trends, expectations, and practical realities of angel investment in HealthTech, offering a roadmap for those ready to dive in.
+This article unpacks the key trends, expectations, and on-the-ground realities of angel investing in HealthTech—offering a practical roadmap for anyone ready to dive in.

 The global HealthTech sector is in the midst of a transformation.
 Rapid advances in AI, telemedicine, remote monitoring, and personalized medicine are reshaping how care is delivered, managed, and financed.
 The demand for innovative solutions is driven by: